Build data aggregation with StreamX

 streamx publish -s 'template.bytes=file://site/template.html' renderers template.html

-• -s indicates that an external plain text file is the source for the published content
+• -s indicates that an external plain text file is the source for the published content.

-• renderers is the channel you are publishing the template to
+• renderers is the channel you are publishing the template to.

-• template.html is the publish key
+• template.html is the publish key.

-2. The StreamX Rendering Engine requires additional context such as:
+The StreamX Rendering Engine requires additional context:

-• data that triggers page generation,
+• Data that triggers page generation

-• type of generated output is,
+• The type of generated output

-• names of generated results.
+• Names of generated results.

 streamx publish rendering-contexts pages-rendering-context rendering-contexts/pages-rendering-context.json